Read device-to-cloud messages from the built-in endpoint

 In the portal, the Event Hub-compatible endpoint field contains a complete Event Hubs connection string that looks like: Endpoint=sb://abcd1234namespace.servicebus.windows.net/;SharedAccessKeyName=iothubowner;SharedAccessKey=keykeykeykeykeykey=;EntityPath=iothub-ehub-abcd-1234-123456.
 If the SDK you're using requires other values, then they would be:

-You can then use any shared access policy that has the ServiceConnect permissions to connect to the specified Event Hub.
+You can then choose any shared access policy from the drop-down as shown in the screenshot above.
+It only shows policies that have the ServiceConnect permissions to connect to the specified Event Hub.

 The SDKs you can use to connect to the built-in Event Hub-compatible endpoint that IoT Hub exposes include: